-- It may be useful to bring your passports or similar documents to assist with verification of names
+- It may be useful to bring your passports or similar documents to help confirm spellings of names

 You will receive these documents after registration:

-- Certificate of registration - shows the date of the stillbirth and any names given to the child
+- Certificate of registration - shows the date of the stillbirth and any names given to your baby

 - Stillbirth certificate - a certified copy of all the details held in the register